TheCacophonyProject/cacophony-api/README.md

 ## Running in Virtual Box

-If you want to continue using a different operating system (eg Windows/Mac O/S) then you can try running linux in a virtual box.
+If you want to continue using a different operating system (eg Windows/Mac OS X) then you can try running Linux in a Virtual Box.
 This means you can edit the source files on your normal dev environment.
 To do this:

 ### Install Ubuntu
 * Download VirtualBox